nf-core/sammyseq/docs/usage.md

 | `sample_group`   | Identifier used to group samples that belong to the same biological condition condition.                                                                                               |
 |                  |

+### Compartmentalization Analysis

+The compartmentalization analysis can be enabled by setting the `--compartmentalization_analysis` parameter and requires the `--gtf` parameter for gene annotations.

+The signal profiles from all fractions of the same sample (as defined by the `experimentalID` field in the samplesheet) are integrated to identify chromatin compartments.
+The genome is divided into fixed-size windows (controlled by the `--binsize` parameter, default: 50000 bp), and the signal from all fractions in each window is combined into a correlation matrix.
+By applying principal component analysis (PCA), the first eigenvector (PC1) of this matrix is used to classify genomic regions as belonging to the active (A) or inactive (B) compartment, following strategies analogous to Hi-C analysis.
+This enables the detection of large-scale chromatin reorganizations, such as regions switching between active and inactive states across different biological conditions.

+The analysis is performed chromosome-by-chromosome using the [`CALDER2`](https://github.com/CSOgroup/CALDER2) algorithm, and results are then combined into genome-wide compartment annotations for each sample.

 ### Pairwise comparisons

 The pipeline offers two different methods for generating these comparisons, selected with the `--comparison_maker` parameter.